rosado/cloak/README.markdown

 ------------

-Cloak requires rosado.math.graph and rosado.io, my helper libraries available as [rosado libs][mylibs] from github.
+Cloak requires rosado.math.graph and rosado.io, my helper libraries which are in the lib directory and available as [rosado libs][mylibs] from github.
 To run the tests you'll need test-is from [clojure-contrib][contrib].

 TODO
 ----------

 * copying files over ssh
-* more complete seto of actions for file operations
+* more complete set of actions for file operations
 * better error reporting

 [rake]:http://rake.rubyforge.org/